 Related videos:

-Rosa María Payá celebrated the decision by the U.S. Department of Justice to file a civil lawsuit to revoke the citizenship of former Cuban ambassador and spy Víctor Manuel Rocha, calling it "a necessary step toward justice and accountability."
+Rosa María Payá celebrated the decision of the U.S. Department of Justice to file a civil lawsuit aimed at revoking the citizenship of former ambassador and Cuban spy Víctor Manuel Rocha, calling it "a necessary step towards justice and accountability."

-He added that his family is pursuing a civil case to hold Rocha accountable for his role in "aiding and covering up the terrorism related to the murder of his father."
+He added that his family is pursuing a civil case aimed at holding Rocha accountable for his role in "aiding and concealing the terrorism linked to the murder of his father."

 "Impunity cannot prevail," he concluded.

-The Department of Justice filed the denaturalization lawsuit in the Federal Court for the Southern District of Florida last Thursday, arguing that Rocha fraudulently obtained his naturalization in September 1978 by concealing that he had been working as an undercover agent for Cuban intelligence (DGI) since 1973 and had ties to the Communist Party of Cuba.
+The Department of Justice filed a denaturalization lawsuit in the Federal Court for the Southern District of Florida last Thursday, arguing that Rocha fraudulently obtained his naturalization in September 1978 by concealing that he had been working as an undercover agent for Cuban intelligence (DGI) since 1973 and maintained ties to the Communist Party of Cuba.

 Federal prosecutor Jason A. Reding Quiñones described Rocha as "one of the most prolific Cuban spies ever uncovered in the United States" and characterized the denaturalization as "finishing the job" following the criminal conviction.